MarkSeliverstov/Echolalia/Specification.md

 - Ability to create and edit a user profile
 - Ability to view user profile and statistics
+- Ability to synchronize user data with the server database

 ### Learning Words